 French II is a continuation of the basic skills learned in French I. In French II, there will be a higher emphasis on communication in the French language, as we work towards fluency.
 The French II classroom will also have a larger focus on grammar, as we begin to learn the past tense, and use it in conjunction with the present tense.
 As in French I, French II will cover a broad range of vocabulary topics, as well as many diverse cultural topics.
 Students will be challenged to speak in French as much as possible, and the teacher will also be speaking in French for the majority of the class.
-Class fees will cover a workbook, in which homework activities will be completed.

-FRENCH III - 345 CREDIT: 1.00 GRADES: 11-12
+HONORS FRENCH III - 345 CREDIT: 1.00 GRADES: 11-12